Search This Blog

 The first one is that there is a skill/task alignment with people listed as responsible/accountable leading to decision by committee.
 No ownership exists and people are simply trying to cover their trails.

-The second one is that the culture or project itself may be so risky that a number of stakeholders may want to weigh in and potentially slowing down decision making and unnecessary escalations (needless to reinforce here the number of communication channels that exponentially increase here).
+The second one is that the culture or project itself may be so risky that several stakeholders may want to weigh in and potentially slowing down decision making and unnecessary escalations (needless to reinforce here the number of communication channels that exponentially increase here).

-The third one is that the underlying processes and tools are neither understood or clear requiring more conscious checking of “Am I doing it right?”
+The third one is that the underlying processes and tools are neither understood nor clear requiring more conscious checking of “Am I doing it right?”

 It is critical for an organization to review the RACI in such cases and address these concerns with an iron hand.